Ahmed-Adel0/usePopcorn/README.md

 4. CSS: Style sheet language for designing the presentation of the app.
 5. OMDB API: An API that provides movie information and ratings.

-## Installation

-1. Clone the repository.
-2. Navigate to the project directory.
-3. Run `npm install` to install the dependencies.
-4. Run `npm start` to start the development server.
-5. Open your web browser and visit `http://localhost:3000` to access the app.

 ## Usage

 To use the app, follow these steps: